Skip to content

 Home

 The Hexagon Toolkit provides several libraries to build server applications.
-These libraries provide single standalone features1 and are referred to as "Ports".
+These libraries provide single standalone features and are referred to as "Ports".

 The main ports are: